-The VISION (Video Indexing for Searching Over Networks) digital video library system was developed in our laboratory as a testbed for evaluating automatic and comprehensive mechanisms for library creation and content-based search and retrieval of video over local and wide area networks (Gauch, et al., 1994, 1995, 1997).
+The VISION (Video Indexing for Searching Over Networks) digital video library system was developed in our laboratory as a testbed for evaluating automatic and comprehensive mechanisms for library creation and content-based search and retrieval of video over local and wide area networks (Gauch et al., 1994, 1995, 1997).
 Our initial system was designed as an archival site for selected science and news videos from WGBH and CNN.
 These videos were automatically partitioned into short segments based on their content and stored in a multimedia database.
-A client-server-based graphical user interface was developed to enable users to remotely search this library and view selected video segments over networks of different bandwidths.
+A client-server-based graphical user interface was developed to enable users to remotely search this library via keyword-based queries and view selected video segments over networks of different bandwidths.

 The value of any library is related to both the volume and timeliness of the information it contains.
 Digital video libraries are no exception.
-We are now able to have video footage added to the library within seconds of broadcast.
+Ideally, we would like to have video footage added to the library within seconds of broadcast.
 In order to achieve this goal, it is necessary to perform video digitization, segmentation and compression in real time.
-Since VISION's original multipass architecture required video to be compressed and decompressed several times, it was not able to process video in real time.
 To address this problem, we have developed a new pipelined digital video processing architecture which is capable of digitizing, processing, indexing, and compressing video in real time on an inexpensive general purpose computer.
+VISION has also been extended to operate as an information filtering system, classifying video and sending it to users whose profiles contain the matching categories (Gauch et al, 1998).
+Preliminary work has been done on keyframe extraction and feature analysis to support archive browsing image based querying.

 The design and implementation of this new system is the subject of this paper.
 Section 2 describes related work in digital video libraries.
-Our pipelined video segmentation algorithm is described in section 3.
-Our video content classification technique is outlined in section 4.
-Section 5 describes our software architecture for real time video analysis.
-Finally, sections 6 and 7 discuss our experimental results and conclusions respectively.
+Section 3 describes our software architecture for real time video analysis.
+Our pipelined video segmentation algorithm is described in Section 4.
+Our segmentation results are discussed in Section 5.
+Finally, Sections 6 and 7 discuss our keyframe extraction and analysis techniques and our conclusions and future work, respectively.